sakaki-/gentoo-on-rpi-64bit/README.md

 pi64 ~ # dispatch-conf
 ```
 to deal with any config file clashes that may have been introduced by the upgrade process.

-> Note for Pi-Top variant users: if you are wondering about the `pitop` USE flag, it is set globally, in `/etc/portage/make.conf` on your image, rather than in `/etc/portage/package.use/rpi-64bit-meta`, as it affects a number of packages.

 For more information about Gentoo's package management, see [my notes here](https://wiki.gentoo.org/wiki/Sakaki's_EFI_Install_Guide/Installing_the_Gentoo_Stage_3_Files#Gentoo.2C_Portage.2C_Ebuilds_and_emerge_.28Background_Reading.29).